Skip to navigation Skip to content

 Advising the job seeker

-The job seeker must be advised that an unemployment preclusion period may apply if an unemployment failure has been committed due to voluntary unemployment or dismissal due to misconduct.
+The job seeker must be told that an unemployment preclusion period may apply if an unemployment failure has been committed due to voluntary unemployment or dismissal due to misconduct.

 If the contact attempt is: